Online MBA Program in Statistics

 - Analyzing statistical data pertaining to the claim

 Claims examiners earned an average wage of $65,900 as of May 2018.
 Little to no change in job availability is expected in this position between now and 2026.

 Should I Get an Online MBA in Statistics?

-Students who are looking into an MBA in statistics online may want to think about the following considerations to make sure this program is the right one for them.
+Students looking into an MBA in statistics online may want to consider the following considerations to ensure this program is the right one.

 Online MBA in Statistics vs. an Online MBA in Data Science

-Although data science is a statistics-based field of study, it’s largely focused on computing and using algorithms to interpret data.
-On the other hand, statistics students study the mathematical theories and methods that are used to analyze data.
+Although data science is a statistics-based field of study, it’s primarily focused on computing and using algorithms to interpret data.
+On the other hand, statistics students study the mathematical theories and methods used to analyze data.
 Unlike data science, statistics courses don’t offer much technical knowledge.

 Are you comfortable with advanced mathematical techniques, including calculus and algebra?

 Statistics is a highly mathematical field of study.
-Most students applying to an online MBA program with a concentration in statistics have advanced knowledge of mathematics, in particular, calculus and algebra.
+Most students applying to an online MBA program with a concentration in statistics have advanced mathematics, calculus, and algebra knowledge.

-Are you hoping to obtain a promotion with your current employer or apply for a managerial position within your current filed?
+Are you hoping to obtain a promotion with your current employer or apply for a managerial position within your current field?